 Not referenced in this analysis are workers who aren’t associated with employers.

 You know.
 People like me.
 Maybe like you, too.

-How many millions are excluded from these data sets as a result?
+How many millions are excluded from the data as a result?
 Wouldn’t it be interesting to compare female contractor rates and earnings to their male counterparts, all other things being equal?
 What if we were to do the same in the arts?